epccs/Driver/K3/README.md

 First a word about Latching Solenoids and Relays.
 They latch, so once a SET pulse is sent the physical part stays set until a RESET pulse is sent, even if power is lost.
 It is normally a good idea to send a reset pulse to each latch after power up to get them into a known state.

-Latching cost more so why not just use a energized relay.
-One reason is that energized holding coils can use significant power.
-Near water (especially salty or acidic) energized DC circuits corroded quickly.
-If AC power is available a small transformer can provide the coil driving current from line power but when analog measurements are taken nearby they may be compromised by coupling of the AC and the noise from the Thyristor family of control options.
+Latching Solenoids cost more but they use no power after latched, Energized DC circuits corroded quickly.

 The set pulse applies a voltage to the coil and produces a current in a direction that will cause the Laplace force to move the solenoid into that physical location.
 The reset pulse applies an opposite polarity to the coil.
 Once in the location some other force (spring, permanent magnet, air pressure... ), will hold the solenoid in that place.

-For this circuit, the idea is to set one of the E3, nE2, or nE3 to DISABLE.
+For this circuit, the idea is to use one of the E3, nE2, or nE3 to DISABLE.
 Then change A0, A1, A2.
 Once A0 ...
 A2 have been selected the action happens when E3, nE2, and nE3 are all set active.
 Use the following settings:

 ```
          A0 A1 A2 E3 nE2 nE1 : DESC